 If not for some implausibly silly stunts (and what is a post-apocalyptic film without those) Resident Evil: Extinction is a fun as hell ride.
 It’s also a great ender if they don’t decide to continue with a fourth film.
 (Like that won’t happen).
 So it gets an easy recommendation from me, because I think it’s a better film than the original and it is more serious and relatable than Apocalypse (which is my favorite).
 If you have any interest at all, you should set aside the time to watch Resident Evil: Extinction.

-The SD DVD is pretty damn good.
+Presentation The SD DVD is pretty damn good.
 Video quality is about what you can expect for an A-title major studio release.
 The film’s anamorphic widescreen, there are no compression artifacts, the blacks are deep and the colors are exceptionally sharp.
 The landscape of Extinction is relatively brown but all the natural tones come across quite well.
 Audio makes for a blissful union.
 There are quite a few surround effects in the DD 5.1 mix, most notably in the fight sequences and its all quite heavy and your low-end will rumble.
 The disc is great and fans are not going to regret buying it one iota.
 Subtitles are available in English, French and Spanish and all three languages have a DD 5.1 mix to match.

 Extras

-First off, no Milla = me not nearly as excited seeing as how she had great things to say on each of the prior film’s commentaries (although her Ultraviolet one wasn’t so hot).
+Audio Commentary with director Russell Mulcahy, writer/producer Paul W.S.
+Anderson and producer Jeremy Bolt First off, no Milla = me not nearly as excited seeing as how she had great things to say on each of the prior film’s commentaries (although her Ultraviolet one wasn’t so hot).
 Anyway, I was willing to look past this because of Mulcahy’s input who has always been a director that I’ve had interest in.
 Sadly, most of the commentary is pretty dry and unengaging.
 Couple this with quite a fair share of dead air, describing exactly what’s going on on-screen and you’ve got a pretty disappointed reviewer.
 However, there are interesting bits here and there about casting and set design although most covered in other features.
 It’s a “2 out of 5” commentary.
 Although, I could just be saying this because the thought of playing Elite Beat Agents on my Nintendo DS kept entering my mind, and I have no idea why.

-There are eleven deleted scenes, but still total less than nine minutes.
+Deleted Scenes – (8:29) There are eleven deleted scenes, but still total less than nine minutes.
 Some of them even remain unfinished lacking sound or effects, and they are all presented in non-anamorphic widescreen.
 The scenes reveal an interesting plot point that further fleshes out the backstory of the Super Undead selection process as well as Dr. Issacs’ animosity with Wesker.
 There’s also a running joke about L.J.’s occupation prior to the outbreak.
 An added nine minutes to the running time wouldn’t have hurt the film any, so it’s a shame that this stuff wasn’t included, but really they aren’t needed to make Extinction the great film that it is.

-Here is your production featurettes nicely packaged together into one feature (although watchable separately.
+Beyond Raccoon City: Unearthing Resident Evil: Extinction – (31:05) Here is your production featurettes nicely packaged together into one feature (although watchable separately.
 The first, Alice Vision: Preproduction follows the concept and inspiration for the direction the third part decided to go to.
 The Big Bang: Shooting Resident Evil: Extinction follows the cast and crew through the making of the film.
 It runs the longest of the four parts and does a decent enough job showing the hardships of the desert shoot.
 Bigger, Faster, Stronger: The Undead Evolve follows your make-up and costume effects stuff for the zombies.
 Certain days had 300+ zombies in 140+ degree heat; impressive!
 Finally, Vegas Visual Effects: Miniatures while very short is what I enjoyed the most.
 It shows all the cool miniature sets that were made to make the desert Vegas and the tanker explosion.
 Fans of the film should certainly wade though this feature.

-This comes as a bit of a shock, but this is actually a trailer for an entirely CG animated movie (first based on a game since Final Fantasy: The Spirits Within, I believe).
+Resident Evil: Degeneration – (1:02) This comes as a bit of a shock, but this is actually a trailer for an entirely CG animated movie (first based on a game since Final Fantasy: The Spirits Within, I believe).
 It takes place seven years after the Raccoon City incident, and it appears to fit in with the video game canon as opposed to the film storyline since Leon Kennedy (from Resident Evil 2 & 4) is present.
 Either way, this teaser is actually pretty hot, and I’m looking forward to this one.

-As has become customary for Sony product, they’ve released a batch of promos and trailers for updated releases.
+Previews As has become customary for Sony product, they’ve released a batch of promos and trailers for updated releases.
 Included here are a bumper called Coming to Blu-ray which is pretty much self-explanatory and trailers for Vantage Point, Dragon Wars, Untraceable, Zombie Strippers, Southland Tales, Superbad, The Brothers Solomon, Boogeyman 2, Gabriel, The Nines, Jackie Chan’s The Myth, 30 Days of Night, the Resident Evil & Resident Evil: Apocalypse Resurrected Edition, Fearnet.com.
 Finally, there are video game trailers for Resident Evil: The Umbrella Chronicles for the Nintendo Wii and Devil May Cry 4 for the Xbox 360 and Playstation 3.
-I will of course be watching the shit out of Zombie Strippers
+I will of course be watching the shit out of Zombie Strippers.

 DIMP COMMUNITY SERVICE: ALTERNATE VERSIONS OF THIS DVD!